jbcodeforce/yarfba/docs/serverless/apigtw.md

 Client can invalidate cache by using a HTTP header Cache-Control: max-age=0.
 It needs proper IAM permission.

+We can get client code generated from the REST api definition.

+### HTTP API

+HTTP APIs are optimized for building APIs that proxy to Lambda functions or HTTP backends, making them ideal for serverless workloads.
+But they do not currently support API management functionality

 ### Open API standard

-It is possible to upload an OpenAPI definition on an existing API defined in a Gateway.
+It is possible to upload an OpenAPI definition of an existing API in a API Gateway.

 ### WebSocket API

 With a WebSocket API, the client and server can send messages to each other at any time.
-The API Gateway manages the persistence and state needed to connect it to the clients.
+The API Gateway manages the persistence and state needed to connect it to the client.
 When a client sends a message over its WebSocket connection, this results in a route request to the WebSocket API.
 The request will be matched to the route with the corresponding route key in API Gateway.

 The client apps connect to your WebSocket API by sending a WebSocket upgrade request.
 If the request succeeds, the $connect route is invoked while the connection is being established.
 Until the invocation of the integration you associated with the $connect route is completed, the upgrade request is pending and the actual connection will not be established.
 If the $connect request fails, the connection will not be made.